Halfway Houses in Alapaha, GA

 Penfield Addiction Ministries Alapaha Campus

-Penfield Addiction Ministries Alapaha Campus is a sober living house in Alapaha, Georgia, 31622 zip code.
+Penfield Addiction Ministries Alapaha Campus is a sober living house in Alapaha, GA, 31622 zip code.

 Address: 15320 Highway 129, Alapaha, GA 31622 in Berrien County